 PITTSBURGH — All counties in Pennsylvania are in the green phase in Gov. Tom Wolf’s color-coded reopening system, but new restrictions are in place as COVID-19 cases continue to rise.

-On July 15, Gov. Tom Wolf has announced more mitigation efforts for all other counties in the state targeting restaurants, bars and gatherings as a result of rising COVID-19 cases.
+On July 15, Gov. Tom Wolf announced more mitigation efforts for all other counties in the state targeting restaurants, bars and gatherings.

 Here is what you can and cannot do under the current restrictions in the state: